Microsoft’s most under-appreciated utility.

-At its most basic, it’s simply file storage space on Microsoft’s servers (aka “in the Cloud”1).
-By storing files there, you can access them anywhere, from almost any device with an internet connection.
+At its most basic, it’s simply file storage on Microsoft’s servers (aka “in the cloud”.1) By storing files in OneDrive, you can access them anywhere, from almost any device with an internet connection.

-You can, of course, access your OneDrive files by visiting onedrive.com.
-Once you log in with your Microsoft account, all the files and folders you’ve added to OneDrive will be available to you, along with the ability to create more folders and upload more files.
+You can access your OneDrive files by visiting onedrive.com.
+Once you log in to your Microsoft account, all the files and folders you’ve added to OneDrive will be available to you, along with the ability to create more folders and upload more files.

 And it keeps that folder in sync with what’s stored in the cloud.

-That means when you add or change a file or folder within your PC’s OneDrive folder, it’s automatically uploaded to the OneDrive cloud servers.
-Similarly, if you upload a file (or folder) to the OneDrive cloud servers — perhaps using the OneDrive web site to do so — that file or folder is automatically downloaded to your PC running the OneDrive app.
+That means when you add or change a file or folder within your PC’s OneDrive folder, it’s automatically uploaded to the OneDrive servers.
+Similarly, if you upload a file (or folder) to the OneDrive servers — perhaps using the OneDrive website to do so — that file or folder is automatically downloaded to your PC running the OneDrive app.

-That very simple concept — automatically keeping your PC’s OneDrive folder in sync with the files stored online — enables some incredibly powerful features.
+That simple concept — automatically keeping your PC’s OneDrive folder in sync with the files stored online — enables some powerful features.

 1: Off-site backup

-One of the rules of thumb for a comprehensive backup strategy is that you have important files backed up “off site”, meaning stored in some other physical location.
-That way, if your home suffers a catastrophe that destroys your computer and the backups you keep there, you’ll still have an additional copy of everything important elsewhere.
+One rule of thumb for a comprehensive backup strategy is to have important files backed up “off-site”, meaning stored in some other physical location.
+That way, if your home suffers a catastrophe destroying your computer and the backups you keep there, you’ll still have a copy of everything important elsewhere.

-It’s a perfect scenario for the cloud, and a perfect way to begin to use OneDrive.
+It’s a perfect scenario for the cloud, and a perfect way to use OneDrive.

 2: Continuous backup

-It’s simple to copy files to your OneDrive folder in order to get them backed up — but it seems like that could be easy to forget.
+It’s simple to copy files to your OneDrive folder in order to get them backed up — but it could be easy to forget.

 Instead, let the computer do it for you: move your working folder into your OneDrive folder.

 For example, configure your word processor to create new documents within your OneDrive folder by default.
 Now every new document you create will automatically be uploaded.
-Every update to the document will be automatically synchronized to online storage without your needing to think of a thing.
+Every time you save the file, the update will be automatically synchronized online without your needing to think of a thing.

 3: Copying files between machines